Micronutrients

 However, this essential vitamin is found almost exclusively in foods of animal origin such as meat, fish, eggs and dairy products.
 People who eat vegan foods therefore have an increased risk of developing vitamin B12 deficiency because this nutrient is hardly ever present in plant-based foods.
 People who eat a lacto-vegetarian diet, i.e. do not eat meat, fish or eggs, also potentially absorb less vitamin B12, especially if dairy products are only on the menu to a very limited degree.

-Due to its color, vitamin B12 is also referred to as the "red vitamin".
+Because of its colour, vitamin B12 is also called the “red vitamin”.

-What do we need vitamin B12 for in the body?
+What is vitamin B12 needed for in the body?

-Vitamin B12 is an essential vitamin involved in blood formation and cell division.
-It also contributes to normal homocysteine metabolism, immune function, energy metabolism, and normal mental functions.
+Vitamin B12is an essential vitamin that is involved in blood formation and cell division.
+It also contributes to normal homocysteine metabolism, to the immune function, to energy metabolism and to normal mental functions.

 Foodstuffs